Deconstructing "Fake University"

 This is where the critical part of working in teams for this exercise helps demonstrate the real life challenges of building a pattern library.
 Each team member has a different perspective on what a pattern’s purpose is.

-After building their paper libraries, participants share their decisions by presenting them to the full group.
+After building their paper libraries, participants share their decisions by presenting them to the workshop’s full audience.
 They’re encouraged to explain any disagreements they had, and how they solved them.